alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 collapse using remote sensing data. `pyveg` allows such research to be carried out at scale, and hence can be an important tool in understanding changing arid and semi-arid ecosystem dynamics.
-A list of PVP locations, obtained through both literature and manual searches, is included in the package at `pyveg/coordinates.py`.
+An evolving list of PVP locations, obtained through both literature and manual searches, is included in the package at `pyveg/coordinates.py`.
 The structure of the package is outlined in
 \autoref{fig:pyveg_flow}, and is discussed in more detail in the